 Sizing Merida Up

 This town is different from the rest of the places I’ve been.
-It’s less touristy, but probably because it has less to offer.
+It’s less touristy, but probably because it has less to offer on a grand scale, but lifestyle-wise, it’s great.
 San Miguel and Guanajuato are gorgeous cities.
 This one isn’t.
 There’s one main drag that’s filled with wide streets and huge sidewalks on both sides that have trees on either side of the sidewalk.
 So that’s four rows of massive trees running the length of Paseo Montejo.
 It’s a striking, beautiful road to travel or walk.

 Beyond that I haven’t seen a lot that’s amazing yet, so I understand the nomad who told me he showed up, spent a few days, then bolted.
 I’ve been told by Mexicans that this is a much more “Mexican” city.
 Despite being a famous bar, this one is packed with at least 80% Mexicans, maybe more.
 Are they all local?
 Likely not.
 But it’s still their country, their town, more than it’ll ever be mine.

 Living in places, of course, is different than travelling through them for two weeks.
 I’ve written on that often.
 Like the apartment I have now rented would likely be perfect for most travellers, but I’m left grumbling there’s no spatula for making eggs or strainer for making pasta.
 That aside, I’ve got the Holy Trinity for any digital nomad: A great shower, a great bed, and the fastest internet I’ve had in Mexico.
 That ain’t bad!

 A Nomad Moment in Time